Danigan1/System-Admin-Homelab/README.md

 # Network Configuration (Virtual Box)

-- The Windows Server 2019 machine plays the postion of a **domain controller**.
+- The Windows Server 2019 machine plays the role of **domain controller**.
-- The Windows 10 Machine plays the position of a **client**
+- The Windows 10 machine plays the role of **client**

 ## On the Windows Server 2019 machine:

-I implemented two network interface cards (NICs)
+I provisioned two network interface cards (NICs)

-The first NIC, connected to **"NAT,"** provided internet access.
+The first NIC, set to **"NAT,"** provided internet access.
 It allowed the server to communicate with the external internet.

 The second NIC, set to **"Internal Network,"** established a private network isolated from the external internet.
 This network was intended for internal communication within the lab environment.

-After setting up the network adapters, I powered on the Windows Server 2019 virtual machine and configured the NICs as follows:

-The NIC connected to **"NAT"** was set to obtain its IP address automatically, typically through DHCP, allowing the server to access the internet and external resources.

-The second NIC, which was on the internal network, was configured with a static IP address.
-This NIC was essential for internal network communication.

-Subsequently, I installed and configured the Active Directory Domain Services role on the Windows Server 2019 machine, effectively transforming it into a domain controller for the lab network.

 <img width="1792" alt="Screen Shot 2023-10-20 at 1 41 41 PM" src="https://github.com/Danigan1/System-Admin-Homelab/assets/107498392/57623fd3-aaa8-4379-a3bf-8050ee6acdfc">